sanchezcarlosjr/evolufy/README.md

 * Analyze your strategies with backtesting and traditional machine learning metrics.
 * Utilize typical strategies or build on top of them.
 * Useful notebooks, streamlit, and CLI.
-## Deployment and Interoperability
+## Deployment, Sevring and Interoperability
 * TODO: Model Selection and Deployment
-* Utilize Gradio or FastAPI to build microservices based on your models, or deploy them on your own infrastructure using ONNX by a Model Registry.
+* Utilize Gradio, MLFlow, or FastAPI to build microservices based on your models, or deploy them on your own infrastructure using ONNX by a Model Registry.
-* Deploy on some plugin & play machine learning API as Hugging Face.
+* Deploy on some cluster as Hugging Face or Kubernetes.
 * Employ Dagster to develop workflows in your cluster or locally, integrating your data sources and preferred brokers.
 ## Observability
 * TODO: Model Performance Monitoring